 - Abdominal pain if there are metastases in the liver.

 - Headache or confusion when the cancer spreads to the brain.

 Can I have a relapse of testicular cancer?

 Unfortunately, yes.
 People who have already suffered from testicular cancer are more likely to have this type of tumor again, for example in the other testicle.
 This is known as recurrent testicular cancer.

 For this reason, it is very important that all patients who have had testicular cancer have regular check-ups with the urologist, especially the two years after the cancer therapy has ended.

 Once the cancer has been overcome and the quality of the semen is low, would conventional IVF be recommended or would it be passed directly to an ICSI?

-Once the cancer has been cured, the male can be fertile.
-If this is not the case, he could resort to using the sperm that he froze before his treatment.
-In these cases, since the semen is very valuable because it is scarce (only one or two frozen samples), ICSI is used directly, as a single sperm can be used to achieve gestation.
+Once cancer has been treated, the male may be fertile.
+If this is not the case, he may resort to using the sperm he had frozen before his treatment.
+In these cases, since the semen is very valuable because of its scarcity (only one or two frozen samples), ICSI is used directly, since gestation can be achieved with a single spermatozoon.
 Thus, if more children were desired, there would still be a frozen sample.